Director penalty notices: payment arrangements no longer part of the plan

 The SBRP option has been included given the introduction of the SBRP regime on 1 January 2021.

 Noticeably missing is the option for the company to enter into a payment arrangement.
-Significantly, this means that directors can longer avoid personal liability for a penalty under a Non-Lockdown DPN by causing the company to enter into a payment arrangement in relation to the outstanding liability within the 21 days.
+Significantly, this means that directors can no longer avoid personal liability for a penalty under a Non-Lockdown DPN by causing the company to enter into a payment arrangement in relation to the outstanding liability within the 21 days.

 The deletion appears to be in line with the Full Court of the Federal Court’s decision in Clifton (Liquidator) v Kerry J Investment Pty Ltd trading as Clenergy, that a payment arrangement does not cause a tax debt which was due and payable to cease to be due and payable.

-Hall & Wilcox has a wealth of experience, industry knowledge and strong technical skills when it comes to issues of restructring, director duties and insolvency.
+Hall & Wilcox has a wealth of experience, industry knowledge and strong technical skills when it comes to issues of restructuring, director duties and insolvency.
 If you have received a DPN, or would like advice about the areas discussed in this alert please contact our team.

 You might be also interested in...